codebat137/University-Admission-Predictor/README.md

 I've used Linear Regression, ANN, Decision Tree Regressor as well as Random Forest Regressor to fit a model to predict the chance of Admission.

-App Folder - A simpe streamlit app that takes in input from the user and displays the chance of Admit.
+App Folder - A simple streamlit web-app that takes in input from the user and displays the chance of Admit.